-US prosecutors file new charges against Hunter Biden, CNN says
+Hunter Biden charged over alleged scheme to avoid $1.4m tax bill

-Report comes after President Joe Biden’s son last month pleaded not guilty to three firearms-related charges.
+Indictment comes after President Joe Biden’s son last month pleaded not guilty to three firearms-related charges.

-Prosecutors in the United States have filed new criminal charges against Hunter Biden, CNN has reported, citing people briefed on the matter.
+Hunter Biden, United States President Joe Biden’s son, has been charged with nine counts of tax-related crimes over his alleged failure to pay $1.4m he owes to the government.

-The nature of the charges against President Joe Biden’s son was not immediately clear on Thursday as court documents in the case had not been made public.
+Biden is accused of failing to file and pay taxes, evading tax assessment, and making a false or fraudulent tax return while spending millions of dollars on “an extravagant lifestyle”, according to documents filed in a Los Angeles court on Thursday.

 Keep readinglist of 4 items